 - New Year’s Day

 - Independence Day

 - Christmas Day

-Sixteen hours of personal time is given on the date of employment and each January 1 thereafter.
-Use of personal hours must be approved by the supervisor and used by year-end, or be forfeited.
+The University provides 16 hours of personal time to employees with an FTE of 80% and above and 8 hours of personal time to part-time.
+This is given on the first date of employment and each January 1 thereafter.
+Use of personal hours must be approved by the supervisor and used by year-end or be forfeited.

 Sick Leave accrues per pay period based on employment group.
 Once the maximum bank is reached, accrual stops until sick leave is used.
 Full-time, 80%, and part-time employees accrue as noted below: